zyl200846/DenseNets-by-Keras-Implementation/README.md

   <br>year={2017}</br>
 }

-Introduction to each folder and file:
+Introduction to each folder and file:</br>
 "Data": put the CIFAR-100 data set here
 "log": training log for model with no augmentation, relates to main.py "Pictures": the place store generated visualized samples, relates to get_img_samples_and_conv_results.py